ERROR_SXS_ASSEMBLY_MISSING Chaos

 The fix is to remove the keys referencing the bad KB from the registry under HKLM:\SOFTWARE\Microsoft\Windows\CurrentVersion\Component Based Servicing\Packages, then try re-adding the roles from Server Manager.
 I suggest using Baretail to watch C:\windows\logs\cbs.log while you are doing this to see if additional errors come back up (you may need to do this fix for multiple KBs.
 In my case, I would fix one and another KB would pop up).

-Before running this script, run regedit using the psexec -s -i cmd trick to run under the SYSTEM account, then go to HKLM:\SOFTWARE\Microsoft\Windows\CurrentVersion\Component Based Servicing\Packages, right-click on Packages and grant the Administrators group full control.
+Before running this script, run regedit using the psexec -s -i cmd trick to run under the SYSTEM account, then go to HKLM:\SOFTWARE\Microsoft\Windows\CurrentVersion\Component Based Servicing\Packages, right-click on Packages and grant SYSTEM full control.
 Trying to adjust permissions and take ownership of the registry keys within the script was a nightmare, so I went back to basics by removing that logic and just set permissions manually using the registry editor.

 You’ll need to run the Powershell script under the same SYSTEM trick above to avoid any permission issues removing the keys: